grezniczek/redcap_survey_auth/README.md

 @SURVEY-AUTH(success=value, username=fieldname, email=fieldname, fullname=fieldname, timestamp=fieldname)
 ```

-When _username_, _email_, _fullname_, or _timestamp_ are defined, the respective data will be inserted into to records into the specified fields.
-Timestamp format will match the datetime format of the target field (time-only fields are not supported; defaults to YMD).
+When _username_, _email_, _fullname_, or _timestamp_ are defined, the corresponding data will be inserted the specified fields (timestamp format will match the datetime format of the target field; time-only fields are not supported; the default date format is YMD).

 When a value for _success_ is defined, the field with the action tag will be set to this value.
-If used, the field should be set to @READONLY/@READONLY-SURVEY or @HIDDEN-SURVEY.
+If used, the field should likely be set to @READONLY/@READONLY-SURVEY or @HIDDEN-SURVEY.

 ### Combining **@SURVEY-AUTH** with **@IF**

 The **@SURVEY-AUTH** action tag can be used inside **@IF** action tags.
-Note that in public surveys, the record does not exist yet, and does any logic should be restricted to record-independent elements, such as e.g. the [arm-number], [arm-label] or the aggregate smart variables.
+Note that in public surveys, at the time of evaluation, the record does not exist yet, and thus any logic should be restricted to record-independent elements, such as e.g. the [arm-number], [arm-label] or the aggregate smart variables.

 ## Public Dashboards